DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 [ColorBrewer](https://colorbrewer2.org/#type=sequential&scheme=GnBu&n=5)

 ## Acknowledgments

-To **eCOST Action CA21145 EURESTOP
+To **eCOST Action CA21145 EURESTOP European Network for diagnosis and treatment of antibiotic-resistant bacterial infections** for counting on us to give this class.

-European Network for diagnosis and treatment of antibiotic-resistant bacterial infections** for counting on us to give this class.
+To **Cesga**, for allowing us the use of their facilities to hold this seminar.

 ## Team